0049 941 / 56 76 460

 Positano

-"The only perpendicular village in the world" – once a tranquil fishing village, Positano nowadays is probably the best known and most fashionable town on the Amalfi Coast.
+Positano – according to John Steinbeck “the only perpendicular village in the world”, once a tranquil fishing village and nowadays probably the best known and most fashionable town on the Amalfi Coast.

 The image of the pastel-colored houses clinging to the slope and of the turquoise blue sea is not easily forgotten.